ASEAN changed Myanmar statement on release of political detainees - sources

 “Malaysia pushed for an end to the violence in Myanmar, the release of political detainees, and for an ASEAN Envoy to meet with all parties involved,” said Malaysia’s foreign minister Hishammuddin Hussein on social media on Sunday.
 “The Leaders reached consensus on these.”

-Hishammuddin's spokeswoman referred Reuters to the line in the chair's statement that there were calls for the freeing of detainees.
+An official in Hishammuddin’s ministry referred Reuters to the line in the chair’s statement that there were calls for the freeing of detainees.

 Two sources who saw the draft of the consensus points, and requested anonymity, told Reuters they were surprised the language had been changed, but did not say how or when it was altered.
 Reuters has not seen the draft.